xorbit/PiSurv/README.md

 ## Known issues / planned features

 * Needing a custom FFmpeg sucks.
 Would be great if [Raspbian] would include the official one from the [FFmpeg] developers, or if the [Libav] developers fixed their problem.
-* Break out configuration parameters into a proper `/etc/pisurv.conf` file.
 * Right now, there is no limit on the number of recordings.
 You have to clear them manually.
 It would be nice if a maximum size, number of recordings or age could be specified and old recordings would be removed automatically.
 * Motion detection could use some improvement.
 It isn't as good as [Motion]'s.
-* The web viewer needs some serious styling.
+* The web viewer could use some style improvements.
 * New recordings show in the web viewer as broken videos, until they are complete.
 It would be nicer if they only showed up after they were done recording.
-* Would be nice to be able to specify time and/or date ranges for when to record and when not.
 * A .deb package would be great.